JetBrains/kotlin-web-site/docs/reference/type-safe-groovy-builders.md

 }
 ```

-So, what the prefix "+" does here is it wraps a string into an instance of *TextElement*{: .keyword } and adds it to the *children*{: .keyword } collection, so that it becomes a proper part of the tag tree.
+So, what the prefix "+" does here is it wraps a string into an instance of `TextElement` and adds it to the `children` collection, so that it becomes a proper part of the tag tree.

-All this is defined in a package *html*{: .keyword } that is imported at the top of the builder example above.
+All this is defined in a package `html` that is imported at the top of the builder example above.
 In the next section you can read through the full definition of this namespace.

-## Full definition of the *html*{: .keyword } namespace
+## Full definition of the `html` namespace

 This is how the namespace {{html}} is defined (only the elements used in the example above).
 It builds an HTML tree.
 It makes heavy use of [Extension functions](extensions.html) and
 [Extension function literals](lambdas.html#extension-function-literals).